-If you were reared in the second kind, the, “Get out there & be who you can be, and by the way, you need to support yourself asap,” you might be too detached.
+If you were reared in the second kind, the, “Get out there and be who you can be, and by the way, you need to support yourself asap,” you might be too detached.
 Too uninvolved.
-I had a patient the other day tell me he was paying rent to his aunt when he was 10.
+I had a patient the other day tell me he was paying rent to his aunt when he was ten.
 Obviously a problem.

 Consider these issues in yourself, your spouse, and the family you are creating.
 Success in parenting?
 When your child can leave home as a young adult, still learning but ready to be away from parents’ hands-on guidance.

 2. Relish and let go: start practicing now!